Inquisitive-ME/Random-Optimization-Project-Code/README.md

-All the code for This assaignment is contained in NeuralNetworks/mlrose_train_test.py This generates all the plots and saves them as .png files, but takes a very long time to run so it also generates and saves files for the results.
+All the code for This assaignment is contained in NeuralNetworks/mlrose_train_test.py This generates all the plots and saves them as .png files, but takes a very long time to run so it also generates and saves temporary pickled files of the results.

-I also forked the mlrose library to implement timing and counting function calls this code is in the mlrose folder and is a submodule to the forked repo
+I also forked the mlrose library to implement timing and counting function calls.
+This code is in the mlrose folder and is a submodule to the forked repo

 ## Python packages